 What is collective bargaining?

-Collective bargaining is how the union negotiates our contract (the Collective Agreement) with the employer.
-But it’s more than just a cigar-smoke filled room—our contract negotiation starts with you, the members: your hopes and dreams for a better, more dignified university that treats its workers and students with the respect and dignity we deserve.
+Collective bargaining is how you and your co-workers, as a union, negotiate a contract (the Collective Agreement) with the employer.
+But it’s more than just a cigar-smoke filled room—your contract negotiation starts with you, the members: your hopes and dreams for a better, more dignified university that treats its workers and students with the respect and dignity you deserve.

 bargaining for dignity in labour and learning